AMENDMENTS TO THE POSH ACT PROPOSED IN 2024 LIMITATION AND CONCILIATION

 1. Conciliation empowers complainants by providing a less intimidating avenue to address their grievances.
 It allows for direct communication and resolution without the pressure of a formal process.

-2. The primary objective for many complainants, is to achieve closure and ensure that the offending behavior is not repeated.
+2. The primary objective for many complainants is to achieve closure and ensure that the offending behaviour is not repeated.
 Conciliation can effectively meet this need by addressing the issue promptly and amicably.

 Without Conciliation